 Criminal background checks can also be obtained directly through the police.
 The process for obtaining a criminal background check varies depending on the jurisdiction.
 In some cases, you may be able to apply for a check online.
 In other cases, you may need to attend in person and provide identification.

-In addition, it's important to recognize that individuals with criminal records are not necessarily bad people.
+However, it's important to recognize that individuals with criminal records are not necessarily bad people.
 Everyone makes mistakes, and it's possible for individuals to turn their lives around and become valuable members of society.
 It's up to employers and organizations to carefully consider each individual's situation and make informed decisions based on the information available.

-Overall, criminal background checks are an important tool in ensuring the safety of vulnerable populations in Canada.
+Overall, criminal background checks are an important tool in ensuring the safety of people, especially vulnerable populations in Canada.
 By understanding the different types of checks available and how to obtain them, individuals and organizations can make informed decisions that prioritize the well-being of those in their care.

 We'll keep you updated on all new application updates and features!